jp-900/docker-pihole-dynipfw/README.md

 This is useful if pihole is running on a remote server rather than in a local network.
 Only one IP - the server's owner's home IP - is granted access.
-Since private IP addresses usually change regularly, it needs to be updated.
+Since ISP's usually do not assign a static IP to private customers, the IP changes regularly and needs to be updated.
 This is initiated by your home router's DynDNS client feature.

 ## Build & Run